 The radar is equipped with a strong blower unit.
-The air inlets and outlets of the blower unit must never be blocked by obstacles or tape.
+The air inlets and outlets of the blower unit must never be blocked, e.g. by walls, accumulated snow or tape.

 Any malfunctions and failures arising from operating the radar and its accessories (including cables and controlling host PC) outside of the specified environmental conditions, are not covered by the instrument warranty.
 Damages (and consequential damages) from either violating the instruments physical and electrical integrity, or arising from third parties (including animals, e.g. bird attack to the microwave window) are not covered by the instrument's warranty.